 We believe that the diligence of FSC in sharing information about abuse and neglect has contributed to better reporting in our area.
 With the prevalence of drug and alcohol abuse, long work hours, and stress in our area, it has been difficult to expect a marked decrease in reported abuse in the next year.
-Since 2004, at least 6,000 adults have received training and/or support through the Child Abuse Education Program.
-Over 8,000 individuals receive services each year with one part-time staff member and a few volunteers.
+Since 2004, thousands of adults have received training and/or support through the Child Abuse Education Program.
+Over 7,000 individuals receive services each year with one part-time staff member and a few volunteers.

 Grief and loss education has also been available in recent years to meet a need in the community.
 Our child abuse educator is also a counselor and is sometimes called to the local schools when a crisis or death has occurred.
 Direct services to students and FSC staff have been helpful during the past several years.
-Sessions on Grief, Loss and Suicide Prevention has been provided to students in Murray County in past years, and similar information has been provided at Southeast each year and Dalton High School when requested.
+Sessions on Grief, Loss and Suicide Prevention are available when requested.
 Because grief and loss issues are often symptomatic of child abuse survivors, this topic has proven to be increasing in interest in the community